50 ways food has changed in the last 50 years

 Intermittent fasting rises

-Adherents, which include many medical professionals, insist that intermittent fasting—which requires long periods of restricted caloric intake—promotes not just weight loss, but also mental clarity, disease prevention, and overall wellbeing.
+Adherents, which include many medical professionals, insist that intermittent fasting—which requires long periods of restricted caloric intake—promotes not just weight loss, but also mental clarity, disease prevention, and overall well-being.
+Yet doctors caution it's not for everyone, especially teens, pregnant women, or anyone with diabetes or a history of disordered eating.

 Brunch is reborn